When you would like to oppose a mark…

 What needs to be proven in order to succeed with my opposition?

 In an opposition proceeding we intend to prove the similarity on the one hand between the two marks and on the other hand between the related goods and services.

 Is it possible to claim reimbursement of my costs from the other party?

 Yes.
-When the OHIM makes its decision it also rules over the justified costs.
+When the EUIPO makes its decision it also rules over the justified costs.
 When you as an opponent are the winning party, you can claim your costs.
 However, the maximum amount of the reimbursement is EUR 650.
 If the applicant is the winning party, he can also apply for reimbursement for his costs but such reimbursement may not exceed the amount of EUR 300.

 Does the applicant have to prove that he actually use his mark?

 Yes.
 When a trademark is older than five years, the applicant may be requested to prove its use.
 In such event the applicant has two months to provide adequate evidence of the use.
 However, it is sufficient if we manage to prove the use in only one country.